ivan-berlocher/open-trust-infrastructure/chapter-02-language.md

 Formal systems—ontologies, logics, knowledge graphs—capture **structure and relation**.
 They do not capture **phenomenal content**.
 The word "orange" in an RDF triple *designates* without *instantiating* the experience.

+In classical Latin terms: RDF captures the *quod*—the fact that something is the case, the propositional content—but never the *qualis*—the manner in which it is experienced.
+This ancient distinction (quod = "that which"; qualis = "of what kind") maps precisely onto the modern divide between formal representation and phenomenal content.

 **Implication for Open Trust Infrastructure:**

 When an AI system uses language, it manipulates symbols that, for humans, are *grounded* in qualia.
 The same word evokes different experiences in different minds.
 Trustworthy AI must acknowledge this gap: it can represent, reason, and communicate—but it does not (as far as we know) *feel* the meanings it handles.